isabelc/EDD-Related-Downloads/readme.txt

 == Installation ==

-**Easy Installation**

-1. In your WordPress dashboard, go to `Plugins > Add New`
-2. Search for "Easy Digital Downloads Related Downloads"
-3. When you find it, install it.

-**Manual Installation via WP**

-1. After you download the plugin to your computer, login to your WordPress dashboard.
-2. Go to `Plugins > Add New`
-2. Click Upload.
-3. Browse for the "easy-digital-downloads-related-downloads.zip" file that you downloaded from this page.
-4. Click "Install Now".
-5. Click "Activate Plugin"
-6. You're done.

-**Really Manual Installation**

 1. Unzip `easy-digital-downloads-related-downloads.zip` directly into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress